SEM vs SEO vs Paid Search Advertising

 In order to make an informed decision, you really need to understand the differences between the two and grasp how each digital marketing strategy will affect your business, both short term and in the long run.

-SEO is optimizing a website’s content and link structure so that it will gain higher rankings in search results pages for desired keywords.
+SEO marketing services focus on optimizing a website’s content and link structure so that it will gain higher rankings in search results pages for desired keywords.

 SEM strategy focuses on bidding on keywords using Pay-Per-Click (PPC) advertising / Search Engine Advertising on top of building your organic traffic through SEO.